AramZS/AramZS/README.md

 ## What does Aram do?

-Aram Zucker-Scharff (he/him) is the Senior Staff Engineer for Privacy & Security Compliance at The Washington Post.
-He previously worked on the Zeus team, helping publishers to maximize site performance and revenue.
-He has also worked on The Washington Post’s Ad Tech R&D and Big Data teams.
+Hi, I'm a Software Development Manager for Ad Tech at The Washington Post.
+I previously built the Privacy and Security Compliance team and worked on the Zeus SaaS team, helping publishers to maximize site performance and revenue.
+I've also worked on Washington Post R&D and Big Data teams.
 Aram has developed open-source tools for publishers and consulted on content strategy and digital newsroom workflows.
 He was one of Folio Magazine’s 15 under 30 in the magazine media industry.

 [Read more about who I am and how to pronounce my name](https://aramzs.github.io/aramzs/)